Have $5? Let's Self-Host a Next.js app With Prisma

 Step 3: Create the Dockerfile

-Create a Dockerfile at your project root.
-This one works with npm, pnpm, or yarn:
+Create a Dockerfile at your project root:

-FROM node:20-alpine AS base
+FROM node:20-alpine3.20 AS base

 # Install dependencies only when needed